Peter Hubert Desvignes

-Peter Hubert Desvignes (Born April 29, 1804, in Constantinople, today Istanbul; died December 27, 1883, at Hither Green (today Lewisham), Kent, England) was a civil engineer, architect, and inventor.
+Peter Hubert Desvignes (born 29 April 1804, Constantinople, Ottoman Empire; died 27 December 1883 at Hither Green (today Lewisham), Kent, England) was a civil engineer, architect, and inventor.
+While working for Aloys II, Prince of Liechtenstein, Desvignes oversaw the renovation and reconstruction of the Liechtenstein family seat in Austria.
+He is credited with inventing early versions of the spirograph and the zoetrope.

 Biography

 Beginning in 1823 he trained under William Atkinson at the Royal Academy in London.
 While a student he was awarded, by The Royal Society for the encouragement of Arts, Manufactures & Commerce, the Silver Isis Medal for his drawing of a Corinthian capital, as well as the Silver Palette prize for the drawing of a bust.
 In 1835 Desvignes took part in the architectural contest for the design of the Houses of Parliament.
-In 1836 he met (likely in London) ruling Prince Alois Josef II von und zu Liechtenstein; the following year he moved to Vienna to begin a long stint as architect for the prince.
+In 1836, he met (likely in London) Aloys II, Prince of Liechtenstein; the following year he moved to Vienna to begin a long stint as architect for the prince.
 Until 1849 he oversaw the renovation and reconstruction of the Liechtenstein family seat in Austria, the baroque Stadtpalais Liechtenstein on Schenkenstrasse (today Bankgasse) in Vienna.
 Desvignes also provided drawings and plans for the Liechtenstein country estate Lednice (in German: Eisgrub) in Moravia, which was renovated and expanded during the same period; among other things, Desvignes was chiefly responsible for the appearance of the glass greenhouse (said to be the earliest cast-iron and glass greenhouse on the continent), which bears some resemblance to Joseph Paxton's greenhouse at the Duke of Devonshire's estate Chatsworth.